 Most drivers are cognizant of traffic laws and want to get to their points of destination safely.
 Still, accidents can happen for any number of reasons.
 You can protect yourself on the road by following the safe driving tips below.
 If you have recently been in a car accident that someone else caused, and you suffered serious injuries as a result, you can contact The Bruner Law Firm at (850) 243-2222, or contact us online to speak with us about your options for obtaining compensation.

 In addition to wearing a seat belt and driving under the posted speed limit, you can further reduce your risk of being involved in an auto accident by adhering to the following suggestions:

-Don’t drive while intoxicated – The dangers of drunk driving are very well-documented.
+- Don’t drive while intoxicated – The dangers of drunk driving are very well-documented.
 Each year, thousands of people are injured and hundreds lose their lives in accidents caused by intoxicated drivers.
-In fact, the (CDC) states that nearly 30 people die each day in motor vehicle accidents caused by alcohol-impaired drivers.
+In fact, the Centers for Disease Control and Prevention (CDC) states that nearly 30 people die each day in motor vehicle accidents caused by alcohol-impaired drivers.
 The agency goes on to state that drug impairment from both legal and illegal drugs contributes to around 16% of all auto accidents nationwide.

 Contact Us Today if a Negligent Driver Caused Your Car Accident

 There is the possibility that another driver who chooses to neglect traffic laws and the basic rules of the road can cause a crash that severely injures you or one of your passengers.
 If this happens to you, you have a legal right to pursue compensation for the injuries and losses you suffered.